1.1. During the NFL season, the minimum roster size is 40 players and the maximum is 50 players.

 1.3.4.
 Players on a taxi squad may be claimed by a rival team at any time during the NFL season (i.e. any time after the kick off of the first game of the NFL regular season).
 In order to not surrender the player to the rival, the team which owns the player may choose to activate the player to their own roster instead.
 If they do not activate the player within 24 hours, he will transfer to the rival.
 The rival must place the player on their own active roster.

-18.104.22.168 In order to claim a player from an opponent’s taxi squad, a GM must post a claim on the Taxi Squad forum and notify the current owner and the Commissioner.
-The Commissioner is exempt from the forum posting rule.
+220.127.116.11.
+In order to claim a player from an opponent’s taxi squad, a GM must post a claim on the Taxi Squad forum or in the Dynabowl Announcements Channel on Discord, tagging the current owner.

 1.3.5.
 In the off-season, all taxi-squad players will be returned to the main roster